 - Alternatively, find 100% cotton dishcloths (subject to availability as they are handknitted by a local) at George Street Collective, 44a George Street, Palmerston North (though last we checked they were wrapped in plastic).
 This shop showcases a range of very cool locally made clothes and household things, as well as treasures for kids, all made by a collective of local artists.
 A lot of the items are made from upcycled or natural materials.
 As they are only selling locally made things, it would be worth asking if they would be willing to forgo their plastic wrapping.
 They do sell bath bombs unpackaged, though 😉

 - Steve’s Wholefoods, 101 Albert St, Palmerston North – huge range of cleaning products in bulk, at affordable prices (FYI, that Steve’s stocks a whole range of liquid cleaning products, but they also stock the powder base from which you can make up liquid products – so much cheaper and less wasteful – all you do is add water when you get home).
-Also stocks bars of Dr. Bronner’s castille soap which can be used as a base for homemade cleaning products (see how it works here).

 - Organic Living Health Foods, 337 Broadway Ave, Palmerston North – sells Laundry Balls and Soap Nuts (NB soap nuts bag has inner plastic lining).

 - Non-plastic clothes pegs – Bamboo pegs are available at Wholegrain Organics, 134 The Square, Palmerston North.